studio1902/statamic-peak-docs/docs/getting-started/tailwind-css.md

 All configuration files are fully documented.
 Read the Tailwind CSS docs on [theme configuration](https://tailwindcss.com/docs/theme/) for more information.

-Read up on the [Tailwind CSS Forms](https://github.com/tailwindlabs/tailwindcss-forms) and [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
-They're easy to customize and the config file for typography already includes some basic customization so your theme colors are automatically applied.
-The plugins are easy to remove if you don't want to use them.
+Read up on the [Tailwind CSS Forms](https://github.com/tailwindlabs/tailwindcss-forms) plugin.
+The plugin is easy to remove if you don't want to use it.

+## Utilities

+There's a `resources/css/utilities.css` file for custom utilities you may need.
+The file ships with `grid-cols-fluid` and `text-box-trim-*` utilities.

+### grid-cols-fluid

+Use this utility to create responsive grid columns without having to rely on breakpoints.
+The minimum column width is `350px` but you can alter this by configuring the custom property on your element: `style="--min-column-width: 250px"`.

+### text-box-trim

+Use the `text-box-trim-start`, `text-box-trim-end` and `text-box-trim-both` utilities to trim the textboxes if you need pixel perfect vertical typography alignment in browsers that support it.